dotnet/docs/docs/standard/serialization/system-text-json-supported-collection-types.md

 * Derives from <xref:System.Collections.IEnumerable>.
 * Contains elements that are serializable.

-The serializer calls the <xref:System.Collections.IEnumerable.GetEnumerator> method and writes the elements.
+The serializer calls the <xref:System.Collections.IEnumerable.GetEnumerator> method, and writes the elements.

 Deserialization is more complicated and is not supported for some collection types.

 ## System.Collections namespace